Benjamin Weiss

 Biographic Sketch

 Ben Weiss joined the EAPS faculty in 2004 and is the current Chair of the Program in Planetary Science.
 After studying physics at Amherst College, he went on to study planetary science and geology at the California Institute of Technology, earning a master’s in 2001 and PhD in 2003.
 Ben’s doctoral dissertation on Martian meteorite ALH 84001 revealed records of the ancient Martian climate and magnetic field, and provided evidence some meteorites could transfer materials from Mars to Earth without heat-sterilization.
 He is known for key insights into the history of our solar system, including discoveries about the early nebular magnetic field, the Moon’s long-lived core dynamo, and asteroids that generated core dynamos in the past.
-In addition to leadership roles on the active NASA Psyche, Mars 2020, and Europa Clipper missions, Ben has also been part of science teams on the SpaceIL Beresheet, JAXA Hayabusa 2, and ESA Rosetta missions.
+In addition to leadership roles on the active NASA Psyche, Mars Perseverance, and Europa Clipper missions, Ben has also been part of science teams on the SpaceIL Beresheet, JAXA Hayabusa 2, and ESA Rosetta missions.

 Key Awards & Honors